Information for Students

 Benefits

-- Team camaraderie — students who participate in SCUDEM and COMAP's MCM/ICM say modeling in teams was the best undergraduate experience they have had
+• Team camaraderie — students who participate in SCUDEM and COMAP's MCM/ICM frequently say that modeling in teams has been the best undergraduate experience they have had

-Beginning one minute after midnight EDT, Friday 21 October 2022, teams will access three Challenge Problems or modeling scenarios involving differential equations in physics/engineering, chemistry/life sciences, or social sciences/humanities.
-Teams will select one problem and develop modeling approaches and solutions with an understanding of limitations to their model.
+Beginning one minute after midnight EDT, Friday, 20 October 2023, teams will access three Challenge Problems which are modeling scenarios involving differential equations in physics/engineering, chemistry/life sciences, or social sciences/humanities.
+Teams will select one scenario and develop modeling approaches and solutions with an understanding of limitations to their model.
 The scenarios are designed so that every team can succeed in modeling, thus building skills and confidence in using differential equations.

 We expect teams to coordinate and work together virtually and/or in person, especially since many teams have members in different geographical areas.
-After everyone has introduced themselves, the first thing to do is to decide which of the three Challenge Problems on which the team will focus.
+After everyone has introduced themselves, the first thing to do is to decide on which of the three Challenge Problems your team will focus.
+You may also be interested in the scoring rubric used by our judges.

 If your team receives an Outstanding Award we will place your video on the SIMIODE YouTube playlist for public viewing.
 Participation by students implies agreement to that principle.